 FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-How is ondansetron injection used (Zofran Injection)?
+How should I take ondansetron (Zofran Injection)?

 Additional Zofran Injection Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.